vickneee/web-development-studies/studies/14 JWT (JSON Web Tokens) Authorization /worksheet.md

 });
 ```

-In this code, `authMiddleware` is used as a middleware for the `/protected` route.
+In this code, `authMiddleware` is used as middleware for the `/protected` route.
 This means that the `authMiddleware` function will be called before the route handler function.
 If the token is valid, `req.user` will be available in your route handler function.